 If you add a face mesh without a face tracker, a face tracker will be added automatically.

 One of the simplest effects you can make in Spark AR Studio is a mask effect that places a texture over someone's face.
 All you need to do is apply a material to the face mesh.

 Watch this short tutorial video for a step-by-step guide to making a mask effect.

 Use a 3D object called a blend shape to adjust the shape of the face mesh.
 Either make your own using a 3D modeling program, or download the face distortion pack.
 The face distortion pack includes options to distort many facial features - see how it's used in this tutorial.

 To add a blend shape:

 Under deformation a range of sliders will appear, depending on what's included in the blend shape.
 Adjust the sliders until you're happy with the effect:

 Spark AR Studio provides a range of assets you can use to make face effects.
-One of these is the face mesh mask, which you can use the fade the edges of the face mesh.
+One of these is the face mesh mask, which you can use to fade the edges of the face mesh.

 Uncheck this box to stop the face mesh from rendering in the scene.